duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 The Ginjinha project also showed me what an enormous advantage labs with access to compute have.
 If I had a single H100 for a year, I could conduct many more ablations and experiments—and do so *much* faster.
 Perhaps I should invest in one.

 And even though I haven't trained on the entire Bagaço v2 dataset, I did realize that it has a major shortcoming: data quality.
-Approximately [50% of the data in Bagaço v2 has an educational score of 0 (e.g., it has zero educational value)](https://huggingface.co/datasets/duarteocarmo/fineweb2-bagaco2#statistics--counts).
+Approximately [50% of the documents in Bagaço v2 have an educational score of 0 (e.g., they have zero educational value)](https://huggingface.co/datasets/duarteocarmo/fineweb2-bagaco2#statistics--counts).
 Yes, you read that right.
 That's not going to get us where we need to be.
 It might add some diversity, but we need much more high-quality data.

 Yes.
 I'm working on it!